 As Moravian College's Attendance Policy in the Student Handbook states, "students are expected to attend classes regularly."
 If you have an unavoidable situation that prevents you from being in class, please advise the instructor before the class meeting.
 Excused absences will require appropriate documentation (e.g., doctor's note).
 Otherwise, your attendance will be expected.
 Excessive absences, meaning more than two, will result in a 3-point deduction per absence on the final average.
 Remember, on discussion days, you will get a 0 for participation.
 If you are absent, it is your responsibility to get missed material from a classmate.
-As discussed above, absence from a class discussion, The Giver discussion, or the service discussion will result in zero points for class discussion, a 10 point deduction on The Giver discussion, and a 10 point deduction on the service portion of your grade.
+As discussed above, absence from a class discussion, The Giver discussion, the news article discussion, or the service discussion will result in zero points for class discussion and a 10 point deduction on the corresponding written assignments (e.g., The Giver paper, service grade, and news article grade).